Captain-Yarkin/WanderingCape/README.md

 5. Also having a currentLocation variable so that when the player enters an area it is saved in the variable and then when going to another "location" the currenLocation -> previousLocation.
 Saving the old one.

 ## Additional information

 Class diagrams are in the "classDiagrams" folder/package

+In the src -> Bugs-in-the-Game.
+Is used to play test the game.
+If I ever spotted a bug I added it to the list.